-TABLE 6 | Design of Food and Agriculture Indicators and Targets
+TABLE 6 | Design of food and agriculture indicators and targets

-INDICATOR TARGET INDICATOR 2030 2035 2050 SOURCE(S) ADDITIONAL INFORMATION GHG emissions intensity of agricultural production (gCO 2 e/1,000 kcal) 500 450 320 Searchinger et al. 2019 Before the 2023 report, we measured (absolute) GHG emissions from agricultural production, with targets of 4.6 GtCO 2 e in 2030 and 3.6 GtCO 2 e in 2050 adapted from Searchinger et al. (2019).
+TARGET INDICATOR 2030 2035 2050 SOURCE(S) ADDITIONAL INFORMATION GHG emissions intensity of agricultural production (gCO 2 e/1,000 kcal) 500 450 320 Searchinger et al. 2019 Before the 2023 report, we measured (absolute) GHG emissions from agricultural production, with targets of 4.6 GtCO 2 e in 2030 and 3.6 GtCO 2 e in 2050 adapted from Searchinger et al. (2019).
 Starting in the 2023 report, we divided these absolute emissions by the amount of kilocalories projected in the global food supply in each target year, using data from FAOSTAT.
-Crop yields (t/ha) 7.8 8.2 9.6 Searchinger et al. 2019; Searchinger et al. 2021 N/A Ruminant meat productivity (kg/ha) 33 35 42 Searchinger et al. 2019 N/A Share of food production lost (%)° 6.5 6.5 6.5 UN 2015 We updated these targets in the 2023 report due to significant changes to the FAO food loss dataset (including the base year data).
-Food waste (kg/capita) b 61 61 61 UN 2015 N/A Ruminant meat consumption (kcal/capita/ day)° 79 74 60 Searchinger et al. 2019 While all other targets are global in scope, this goal focuses solely on lowering ruminant meat consumption in the high-consuming regions of the Americas, Europe, and Oceania for equity reasons.
-Other regions' consumption levels were below the 60-kilocalorie threshold in 2019 and, accordingly, were not included.
-This target does not apply to populations within the Americas, Europe, and Oceania that already consume fewer than 60 kcal/capita/day and/or have micronutrient deficiencies and/or do not have access to affordable and healthy alternatives to ruminant meat.
+Crop yields (t/ha) 7.8 8.2 9.6 Searchinger et al. 2019; Searchinger et al. 2021 N/A Ruminant meat productivity (kg/ha) 33 35 42 Searchinger et al. 2019 N/A Share of food production lost (%)a 6.5 6.5 6.5 UN 2015 We updated these targets in the 2023 report due to significant changes to the FAO food loss dataset (including the base year data).
+Food waste (kg/capita)⊳ 61 61 61 UN 2015 N/A Ruminant meat consumption (kcal/capita/ day) 79 74 60 Searchinger et al. 2019 While all other targets are global in scope, this goal focuses solely on lowering ruminant meat consumption in high-consuming regions (primarily the Americas, Europe, and Oceania) for equity reasons.
+We calculated historical data points for each past year by taking an average (weighted by population size) of the availability of ruminant meat (i.e., bovine, sheep, and goat meat) in the food supply for all subregions where ruminant meat availability was greater than 60 kcal/person/day in 2017.
+Other regions' consumption levels were below the 60-kilocalorie threshold in 2017 and, accordingly, were not included.
+This target also does not apply to populations within high-consuming regions that already consume fewer than 60 kcal/ capita/day of ruminant meat, have micronutrient deficiencies, and/or do not have access to affordable and healthy alternatives to ruminant meat.

-Note: gCO,e/1,000 kcal = grams of carbon dioxide equivalent per 1,000 kilocalories; GHG = greenhouse gas; GtCO,e/yr = gigatonnes of carbon dioxide equivalent per year; t/ha = tonnes per hectare; kg/ha = kilograms per hectare; kg/capita = kilograms per capita; kcal/capita/day = kilocalories per capita per day; N/A = not applicable.

-$^{\mbox{\scriptsize a}}$ Food loss occurs before food gets to market.

-&lt;sup>b Food waste occurs at the retail level and in homes and restaurants, among other locations.
+Note: gCO_se/1,000 kcal = grams of carbon dioxide equivalent per 1,000 kilocalories; GHG = greenhouse gas; GtCO_se/yr = gigatonnes of carbon dioxide equivalent per year; t/ha = tonnes per hectare; kg/ha = kilograms per hectare; kg/capita = kilograms per capita; kcal/capita/day = kilocalories per capita per day; N/A = not applicable. ^a Food loss occurs before food gets to market. ^b Food waste occurs at the retail level and in homes and restaurants, among other locations.